iaincollins/structured-data-api/README.md

 That's it!
 Go to http://localhost:3000 in your browser to get started.

-Note: To generate an API key, use the add-user script:
+To generate an API key, use the add-user script:

     bin/add-user.js -e john.smith@example.com
+    API Key: 360U7-5584S-CSQQL-6TM13-KMSZ6-91637	Email: john.smith@example.com

+There are also 'list-users' and 'remove-user' scripts in the ./bin/ directory.
+Pass '--help' as an argument for options.

 ### Having trouble?

-If you don't have Node.js and MongoDB instaled and are running on a Mac, just install ([Homebrew](http://brew.sh) then run this BEFORE running the commands above:
+If you don't have Node.js and MongoDB instaled and are running on a Mac, just install [Homebrew](http://brew.sh) then run this BEFORE running the commands above:

     brew install mongodb node